baozi-technology/baozi-web/content/23-11-2019/index.md

 # Dual licensing

 Dual/Multi Licensing consists in:
-- releasing a software under a strong copyleft license such as GPL or AGPL
+- releasing a software library under a strong copyleft license such as GPL or AGPL
-- provide a "Proprietary License" as well for companies that does not wish to engage into making Free Softwares against payment
+- selling a "Proprietary License" as well to companies that make nonfree softwares

 The project founders shall make people sign a Contributor Software Agreement to all the external contributors to the software for them to give away their copyright to the project founders.
 That's the only way they can then publish the external contributions under a different license (the Proprietary License).